amrragab8080/cryoem-awsbatch/README.md

 ## Executing CryoEM Workflow on AWS Batch

-Using a built CryoEM docker image
+Using a built CryoEM docker image build the AWS Batch compute and example job definitions to stand up the distributed workflow

 ## License Summary